chakravala/Grassmann.jl/README.md

 Staging of precompilation and caching is designed so that a user can smoothly transition between very high dimensional and low dimensional algebras in a single session, with varying levels of extra caching and optimizations.
 The parametric type formalism in `Grassmann` is highly expressive and enables pre-allocation of geometric algebra computations involving specific sparse subalgebras, including the representation of rotational groups.

-It is possible to reach `Simplex` elements with up to `N=62` vertices from a `TensorAlgebra` having higher maximum dimensions than supported by Julia natively.
+It is possible to reach elements with up to `N=62` vertices from a `TensorAlgebra` having higher maximum dimensions than supported by Julia natively.
 The 62 indices require full alpha-numeric labeling with lower-case and capital letters.
 This now allows you to reach up to `4,611,686,018,427,387,904` dimensions with Julia `using Grassmann`.
 Then the volume element is
 ```Julia
 v₁₂₃₄₅₆₇₈₉₀abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ